 - Bookkeeping support: This package starts at $149 per month.
 Bookkeeping pros from Wave manage your bank fees, classify transactions, reconcile your accounts, and produce monthly financial statements.
 Basically, they’ll do everything you need except invoice your customers.

 - Accounting and payroll coaching: This is available with a one-time payment of $379, unlike bookkeeping support, which is a month-to-month contract.
 This program is ideal for business owners or freelancers wanting to learn Wave so that they can do their own bookkeeping.
-Your payment provides you two hours of one-on-one training and 30 days of follow up support via email.
+Your payment provides you with two hours of one-on-one training and 30 days of follow-up support via email.

 How I Evaluated Wave Accounting

-I was able to evaluate Wave using our scoring rubric.
-The criteria is as follows:
+I was able to assess and rate Wave using our rubric.
+The criteria are as follows.

 5% of Overall Score